Security

 A short, honest rundown of who else is in this space.

 OpenNode is Bitcoin-focused, well-engineered, and primarily custodial.
-Settlement is fast, the API is clean, and Lightning Network is first-class.
-The custody model means they could in theory freeze a balance, though it's not their reputation.
+Settlement is fast, the API is clean, and Lightning is first-class.
+The custodial model means the provider holds funds in the flow, which is the tradeoff for the simpler operations.

-BitPay is stable, dated, and requires KYC of customers above $1,000 per transaction.
-That's a deal-breaker for most freelancer-client relationships where the client just wants to pay an invoice without uploading their passport.
+BitPay is stable and established, and it requires customer KYC above $1,000 per transaction.
+For a freelancer-client relationship where the client just wants to pay an invoice, that verification step can add friction.

-NETTEN is non-custodial, supports Bitcoin alongside 11+ other assets, and settles every payment to RLUSD on the XRPL in 3–5 seconds.
-It's the recommendation for anyone who wants the "just works" experience of Coinbase Commerce without the custody trade-off.
+NETTEN is non-custodial, supports Bitcoin alongside other major cryptocurrencies, and settles every payment to RLUSD on the XRPL in 3 to 5 seconds.
+It aims for the "just works" simplicity of a hosted processor while keeping you in self-custody the whole time.

 Common Concerns, Answered

 "What if Bitcoin's price moves while my client is paying?"
 It might.
-Most processors give your client a fixed BTC amount that's valid for 15 minutes; if they don't pay in that window, the rate refreshes.
-If Bitcoin moves 5% in fifteen minutes (it occasionally does), the worst case is your client gets a slightly different total on the second attempt.
-The risk to you is essentially zero once NETTEN's swap to RLUSD completes — which happens within seconds of confirmation.
+Most processors show your client a fixed BTC amount that's valid for about 15 minutes; if they don't pay in that window, the rate refreshes.
+If Bitcoin moves a few percent in fifteen minutes, the worst case is your client sees a slightly different total on the second attempt.
+The exposure to you is minimal once NETTEN's conversion to RLUSD completes, which happens within seconds of confirmation.

 "What about Bitcoin's transaction fees?"
 Network fees are paid by the sender, not you.
-In 2026, Bitcoin's mempool is reasonably calm most of the time, so the average fee for a payment is $1–3.
-If your client wants to avoid the wait and the fee, the Lightning Network option (supported by some processors) brings the fee to near zero and the confirmation to under a second.
+In 2026, Bitcoin's mempool is reasonably calm most of the time, so a typical payment runs $1 to $3.
+If your client wants to skip the wait and the fee, the Lightning Network (where supported) brings the fee close to zero and confirmation to under a second.

 "How do I cash out to local currency?"
-Depends on your country.
-The most common path is to send RLUSD or USDC to a local exchange (each country has one or two), sell to local currency, and withdraw to your bank.
-The whole process takes a few hours to a day depending on the exchange.
-In most countries the spread is under 1%.
-For Bitcoin specifically, you can also use a peer-to-peer marketplace like Bisq or LocalCryptos — slower, more privacy, less convenient.
+Convert RLUSD to local currency through a licensed off-ramp or a local exchange.
+NETTEN works with licensed off-ramp partners (Guardarian for merchants outside the US, with a US partner being integrated), and you can also send RLUSD or USDC to a reputable local exchange, sell to your local currency, and withdraw to your bank.
+The process usually takes a few hours to a day depending on the exchange, and in most markets the spread is under 1%.

 A Quick Reality Check

-Accepting Bitcoin payments is not magic.
+Accepting Bitcoin is not magic.
 It doesn't make your business invisible to tax authorities.
-It doesn't make you immune to fraud (clients can still ask for refunds; you'll have to handle those manually since crypto isn't natively reversible).
+It doesn't make you immune to fraud (clients can still request refunds, and you'll handle those manually since crypto isn't natively reversible).
 It doesn't replace good record-keeping.

 Getting Started

-The fastest way to see this work end-to-end is to sign up, create a $1 test invoice, and pay yourself.
-The whole loop — signup, invoice, payment, settlement — takes about ten minutes.
+The fastest way to see this work end to end is to sign up, create a $1 test invoice, and pay yourself.
+The whole loop, from signup to settlement, takes about ten minutes.

 Related reading: